miagilepner/Arabic-Transliterator/README.md

 Using the [Qalam](http://langs.eserver.org/qalam.txt) transliteration scheme, this program transliterates English to Arabic.

-Currently, letters must be "-" separated.
-Words should be space separated.
-Tashkeel is not supported yet.
+Currently, tashkeel (voweling) is will always be printed.